 Q2: What is the right niche for me?

 - While picking up the right niche will help you have an identity, and you will rank quicker in that niche you will soon exhaust all the posting ideas.
-Another drawback of posting under one niche is that you will lose your audience if you will bore them by going on and on about just one thing and you will get board yourself writing only about one thing.
+Another drawback of posting under one niche is that you will lose your audience if you will bore them by going on and on about just one thing and you will get bored yourself writing only about one thing.

 - Writing under one niche will also make you easily replaceable in terms of ranking on search engines.
 Someone else too can as easily outrank you as you can outrank your competitors.
 Jeff Goins believes that by picking up a niche you are just limiting your market and audience size, you might want to listen to him because he is making a decent living just from his website.
-Leo Babauta is among one of the top bloggers in blogging industry and he also confirms that by picking a niche you just becoming one of the many in the crowd who are posting about the same thing from the same angle.
-I chose to have a website with no niche because it helps me explore all sorts of topic and share information on a wide variety of subject, after all I KNOW more than just Digital Marketing or Travel Destinations around the world.
+Leo Babauta is among one of the top bloggers in the blogging industry and he also confirms that by picking a niche you just becoming one of the many in the crowd who are posting about the same thing from the same angle.
+I chose to have a website with no niche because it helps me explore all sorts of topics and share information on a wide variety of subject, after all, I KNOW more than just Digital Marketing or Travel Destinations around the world.
 This way I can utilize more keywords in my favor and have more flexible options when it comes to making money from affiliate marketing.
 I can practically share posts about Harry Potter and SEO

-- Chose your domain name a bit broader than the niche you intend to for example if you are planning to right about “SEO” pick a domain name that says Digital Marketing so you can expand to that level if you wish to.
+- Chose your domain name a bit broader than the niche you intend to for example if you are planning to write about “SEO” pick a domain name that says Digital Marketing so you can expand to that level if you wish to.

 Q3: What do I need to do before launching my website?